SoftUni-Internal/interactive-content/EN/02-Data-Definition-And-Data-Types/08-Homework.md

 ## Description

-Modify queries from previous problem by sorting:
+Modify queries from the previous problem by sorting:

 - **towns** - alphabetically by name
 - **departments** - alphabetically by name